Lightning Forces Revised Princeton Invitational Schedule

-Colonials to Play Harvard for Third Place on Sunday
+Colonials to Play Mercyhurst for Fifth Place on Sunday Morning

 Reed graduated from the University of Massachusetts in 1994 with a bachelor of science degree in sport management.
 At Massachusetts, he served as a captain on the nationally-ranked Minutemen's water polo squad and also competed on the swim team.
 He still owns the Massachusetts school record in the 1,000-yard freestyle with a time of 9:30.65.